kubermatic/docs/content/kubermatic/v2.26/installation/upgrading/upgrade-from-2.25-to-2.26/_index.en.md

 The validation of username and password in the LDAP connector is much more strict now.
 Dex uses the [EscapeFilter](https://pkg.go.dev/gopkg.in/ldap.v1#EscapeFilter) function to check for special characters in credentials and prevent injections by denying such requests.
 Please ensure this is not an issue before upgrading.

-Additionally, the custom `oauth` Helm chart in KKP has been deprecated and will be replaced with a new Helm chart, `dex`, which is based on the [official upstream chart](https://github.com/dexidp/helm-charts/tree/master/charts/dex).
-Administrators are advised to begin migrating to the new chart as soon as possible.
+Additionally, the custom `oauth` Helm chart in KKP has been deprecated and will be replaced with a new Helm chart, `dex`, which is based on the [official upstream chart](https://github.com/dexidp/helm-charts/tree/master/charts/dex), in KKP 2.27.

 ##### Migration Procedure